hema-latha-ch/javascriptwork/README.md

 # javascriptwork
-this reposiotyr contains all myjava script learnings
+this reposiotyr contains all my java script learnings